Local government recruitment team used Hireserve ATS to empower Hiring Managers, enhancing onboarding and improving satisfaction

 Lincolnshire County Council (LCC) has over 4,500 employees and delivers a range of services and support to residents across seven districts.

-Since implementing Unit4 Recruitment, an Applicant Tracking System powered by Hireserve, LCC has transformed its recruitment processes.
+Since implementing Hireserve’s Applicant Tracking System, LCC has transformed its recruitment processes.
 The Council has secured significant time and cost savings whilst also seeing user and candidate satisfaction levels peak.

 Lincolnshire County Council already had an Applicant Tracking System (ATS) in place, but the Recruitment team were growing frustrated with its lack of flexibility and were not confident that it could continue to sustain their longer-term plans and ambitions.

-The Council selected and implemented Unit4 Recruitment in 2015.
+The Council selected and implemented Hireserve ATS in 2015.
 Alison Miller, Resourcing Service Delivery Advisor at Lincolnshire County Council explained:

-“As soon as we began using Unit4 Recruitment, we understood how we could shape and change the system to both support and enhance our existing workflows.
-Longer term, we also know we would be able to introduce new processes.”
+“As soon as we began using Hireserve ATS, we understood how we could shape and change the system to both support and enhance our existing workflows.
+Longer term, we also knew we would be able to introduce new processes.”

 Transforming processes with technology